-- 1. Unless you have an extremely fast connection (10 Gbit/s or more), it is in general advisable to stage no more than 5 TB at a time (see also point 4).
-At maximum efficiency a 1 Gbit/s connection will already take 12 hours to retrieve 5 TB of data, in practice it will often take quite a bit more. - 2.
-On a 1 Gbit/s connection as a general rule of thumb, you should be able to retrieve data at about 100-500 GB/hour, especially if you try to retrieve 4-8 files concurrently.
+- Unless you have an extremely fast connection (10 Gbit/s or more), it is in general advisable to stage no more than 5 TB at a time (see also point 4).
+At maximum efficiency a 1 Gbit/s connection will already take 12 hours to retrieve 5 TB of data, in practice it will often take quite a bit more. - On a 1 Gbit/s connection as a general rule of thumb, you should be able to retrieve data at about 100-500 GB/hour, especially if you try to retrieve 4-8 files concurrently.
 If you see speeds much lower than this, you might have some kind of network problem and should in general contact your IT staff. - 3.
 Staging the data from tape to disk might take quite a bit of time.
 In the large data centres that the LTA uses, the tape drives are shared with all users and requests are queued.
-This is not just users of LOFAR but large data other projects like the LHC.
-This might mean that it takes anywhere from a few hours to a day or more to stage a copy of your data from tape to disk. - 4.
-The amount of space available for staging data is limited although quite large.
-This space is however shared between all LOFAR LTA users.
-This includes LTA operations for buffering data from CEP to the LTA before it gets moved to tape.
-If many users are staging data at the same time, and/or LOFAR operations is transferring large amounts of data, the system might temporarily run low on disk space.
-You might then get a message that your request was only partially successful.
-In general the request will still finish 1-2 days later and we do monitor if requests don't get stuck and restart if needed. - 5.
-We strive to keep a copy of data that was staged on disk for 1-2 weeks so you have some time to download it.
-After that it might get removed to make space for more recent requests.
-The copy of the data on tape is only read and will still be available if you need to access the data again at a later stage but you might need to stage a copy to disk again. - 6.
-We are continuously trying to improve the reliability and speed of the available services.
-Please contact Science Operations and Support if you have any problems or suggestions for improvement. - 7.
-The data centres the LTA uses also have maintenance or small outages sometimes.
-Science
+This is not just

-Last update: 2018-07-10 09:53
+Last update: 2018-07-10 11:34